-What liabilities is the company exposed to as a result of its vendor contracts?
+- Risk: what liabilities is the company exposed to as a result of its vendor contracts?

-How do these documents influence revenue recognition?
+- Revenue: how do these documents influence revenue recognition?

-When are these contracts due to renew and how do we make those decisions?
+- Renewals: when are these contracts due to renew and how do we make those decisions?

-How healthy is the vendor-buyer relationship, and what should we do to improve it?
+- Relationships: how healthy is the vendor-buyer relationship, and what should we do to improve it?